Ahwers/Grouptivity/README.md

 # Grouptivity
-Android application that provides an event organisation service to recreational groups and teams such as sports or musical ensembles.
+An android application that provides an event organisation service to recreational groups and teams such as sports or musical ensembles.
+Built for my undergraduate dissertation.